Last updated: February 21st, 2023

-Vivaia shoes are stylish and beautifully crafted.
-The quality feels very high
+Vivaia shoes are stylish and beautifully crafted, and the quality feels very high.

 Are Vivaia Shoes Waterproof?

-Vivaias aren’t waterproof, but the recycled plastic bottles create a thick, strong material that is hard for water to penetrate.
-They’re also breathable and dry quickly.
+The classic Vivaias that I have aren’t waterproof, but the recycled water bottles create a thick, strong material that is hard for water to penetrate.

 How Long do Vivaia Shoes Last?

-Vivaia shoes are sturdy and should last at least a year, if not more, of frequent use without showing signs of wear.
+Vivaia shoes are sturdy and should last at least a couple of years, if not more, of frequent use without showing signs of wear.

 They’re washable, so you can refresh them quickly, and I foresee myself wearing these shoes for the next several years.